JonasDias10/java-spring-template/README.md

 - Create a PostgreSQL database and update environment variables in .env, if you haven't already just copy .env.example and rename it to .env and update the values.

+## API Documentation

+- The API documentation can be found at http://localhost:8080/swagger-ui/index.html

 ## Dependencies

 This project includes several key dependencies: